gruguy/learngit/readme.txt

 git is a istributed version control system.
 Git is free software distributed uer the GPL.
 Git has a mutable index called stage.

+this js master added.